BuildingMouse/mesh-to-housing/README.md

 **Mesh to Housing** is a framework for converting complex 3D models into sparse spatial guides that can be reconstructed inside game housing systems with strict object-count and API constraints.

-The core problem is independent of any particular game: given a detailed 3D model and a limited point budget, determine which points best preserve its **geometry, topology, and visually important features**.
+The core problem is independent of any particular game: given a detailed 3D model and a limited point budget, determine which points best preserve its **geometry and visually important features**.

 The resulting sparse representation can then be translated into different games through separate integration layers.